electerious/Skeleton-Components/README.md

 ### UI

-Skeleton includes a UI to help you build & document web components.
+Skeleton includes [Malvid](https://github.com/comwrap/Malvid) to help you build and document web components.
 Start the [development server](#develop) and open `/index.html` in your browser.
 The path to the UI can be changed in `rosidfile.js`.

 ## Docker